 If you are traveling to Rome for a holiday and stay mainly in and around the city center, Rome metro is your best friend.
 If there is no strike of public transport, that is.
 Strikes are usually on Friday, so watch out for the local news.

 Rome has three metro lines, A, B, and C. Rome metro line A goes from Battistini all the way to Anagnina, and among its most popular stops in the city center close to tourist areas are Cipro for the Vatican Museums, Ottaviano for St. Peter’s Basilica, Flaminio for Villa Borghese, Piazza del Popolo and Via del Corso, Piazza di Spagna for the Spanish Steps, Via dei Condotti shopping street, and Villa Borghese, Barberini for the Trevi Fountain, Vittorio Emanuele for Santa Maria Maggiore, and San Giovanni for San Giovanni in Laterano Basilica.

-Rome metro line B goes from Laurentina to Rebibbia, and among the popular stops for tourist areas are Colosseo for the Coliseum, Roman Forum, Baths of Caracalla, Circo Massimo for the Circus Maximus, Piramide for the Non-Catholic Cemetery and the lovely Ostiense neighborhood, Basilica S. Paolo for the San Paolo Fuori le Mura Basilica.
+Rome metro line B goes from Laurentina to Rebibbia, and among the popular stops for tourist areas are Colosseo for the Coliseum, Roman Forum, Baths of Caracalla, Circo Massimo for the Circus Maximus, Piramide for the Protestant Cemetery and the Ostiense neighborhood, Basilica S. Paolo for the San Paolo Fuori le Mura Basilica.

 Line B comes also with a variation, B1, and goes from Laurentina to Jonio.
 It stays the same from Laurentina to Bologna, and then the B1 diverts to S. Agnese – Annibaliano, Libia, Conca D’Oro and Jonio.